rafabernardo/fiap-tech-challenge-db-infra/README.md

 ### How to create S3 bucket for Terraform state

-Check this repository [terraform-s3-backend]() for creating an S3 bucket for storing Terraform state.
+Check this repository [s3-backend-state](https://github.com/rafabernardo/fiap-tech-challenge-s3-backend-state) for creating an S3 bucket (steps) for storing Terraform state.

 ### Workflow Steps